openziti-incubator/cf/README.md

 # cf

-An opinionated configuration framework for golang.
+A framework for building typed configuration models from flexible data structures.